Full honours funeral for slain police officers | The New Daily

 The Train brothers’ father Ronald Train said he struggled to comprehend how his sons, who cut ties with him 23 years ago, could be responsible for the killings.

-“They went down this track, this dark track, which we have no understanding of,” he told Nine’s A Current Affair program.
+“They went down this track, this dark track, which we have no understanding of,” he told Nine’s A Current Affair.

 The now-retired pastor officiated at the wedding of Nathaniel and Stacey some years ago, adding he was surprised by reports his older son Gareth was now married to the same woman.